 A common type of dental treatment used to replace a lost tooth is a dental implant since it has a success rate of 98%.
 Dental implants are a great way to replace missing teeth.
-If you have lost your tooth or have been knocked out and want the best dental prosthetic solution for yourself, then a tooth implant might be right for you.
+If you have lost your teeth or have been knocked out and want the best dental prosthetic solution for yourself, then a tooth implant might be right for you.

 However, not everyone is eligible to get them.
 Find out if you’re a candidate in this blog post!